yoyoasa/end/Capstone/README.md

 ### Hyper parameters

-We experimented with a couple nuber of hyper parameters
+We experimented with a couple number of hyper parameters

 1. First approach was to get a stable network which is powefull enough or has a capacity to learn souch a complex dataset.
 We started with a small network and then with a number of experiments er reached at a network with  following parameter